Ethiopian Patriots' Victory Day

-The Ethiopian Patriots' Victory Day (የአርበኞች ድል ቀን), also called Meyazia 27, is a national holiday in Ethiopia celebrating on 5 May in commemoration of the Ethiopian resistance movement Arbegnoch victory over Italian five years occupation of Ethiopia, and the return of Emperor Haile Selassie to the throne in 1941.
+The Ethiopian Patriots' Victory Day (የአርበኞች ድል ቀን), also called Meyazia 27, is a national holiday in Ethiopia celebrated on 5 May to commemorate the Ethiopian Arbegnoch resistance against Italy during the Second Italo-Ethiopian War (1935–1937).
+It also marks Haile Selassie's return to the throne and Italy's defeat following World War II.

-In Addis Ababa, government leaders, diplomats, members of Ethiopian Patriotic Association, and city residents pay tribute to Ethiopian veterans serving in the Second Italo-Ethiopian War (1935–1937) and honor with laying a wreath into memorial monuments across the city.
+In Addis Ababa, government leaders, diplomats, members of Ethiopian Patriotic Association, and city residents pay tribute to Ethiopian veterans serving in the War. and honor with laying a wreath into memorial monuments across the city.
 Parades by the Ethiopian Police Orchestra Brass Band occur to mark the occasion.